CenjhihLi/Variational-inference-and-Missing-not-at-random-imputation/README.md

  Personally Recommend:
  1. R is convenient in processing structured data but is really slow for developing my own methods.
-    If using R, using Rcpp and developing the methods by C++ might be great.
+    If using R, using `Rcpp` and developing the methods by C++ might be great.
-    Then use the `apply` family to employ the function from Rcpp.
+    In addition, the `apply` family is great for applying functions to dataframe and list.
+    These are significantly faster than writing loop in R.
     I use R in my thesis and the extending works.
     I decide to use Python since there are a lot of packages with different usage (relevant or not relevant to machine learning) in python.
  2. Recommend PyTorch rather than TensorFlow.